danielBasgo/tinnitus-trainer/README.md

     python predict.py --image "path/to/your/image.jpg"
     ```

-### (Optional) Bonus Chapter: Scaling to the Cloud

-> **The Story:** Sometimes, the best learning opportunities come from happy accidents.
-I unintentionally subscribed to Google Cloud Platform and decided to turn this into a chance to elevate the project from a local script to a professional MLOps workflow.
-This section documents how to run the entire training pipeline on a powerful cloud infrastructure.

-A detailed guide for cloud training can be found in the project's extended documentation or by contacting me.
-The workflow involves using **Google Cloud Storage** for data, **Artifact Registry** for Docker images, and **Vertex AI** for GPU-powered training jobs.

 ## Future Work
-*   **ML Deployment:** Deploy the trained model to a **Vertex AI Endpoint** to make it available as a live API.
+*   **ML Deployment:** Deploy the trained model as a live API endpoint.
-*   **Web App:** Create a simple web interface (e.g., using Streamlit or Flask, hosted on **Cloud Run**) that calls the Vertex AI Endpoint.
+*   **Web App:** Create a simple web interface (e.g., using Streamlit or Flask) that allows users to upload an audiogram and receive a prediction from the model's API.

 ---
 *This project was developed as part of my personal learning journey in data science and is motivated by my own experiences with the subject.*